 Most large retail companies now have a well-established website and e-commerce facility (if relevant) that complements their bricks and mortar locations and reinforces their brand.
 Having a strong online presence can expand awareness of their brand and products to a much wider customer base – especially in locations that are not near a store.
-The ease of internet access has enable companies such as Décor Tiles, who are approved stockists and suppliers of a wide range of designer tiles, porcelain tiles and natural stone tiles to now broaden their traditional customer base of house developers in London and the home counties to the general public.
+The ease of internet access has enable companies to now broaden their local customer base .

 Similarly small businesses with just a few (or even no) bricks and mortar outlets are reaping the rewards of a strong online and social media presence in a way that could not have been imagined 15 years ago.
 Many highly successful retail businesses have no physical outlet, showroom or shop at all.
 Although, interestingly, some businesses who have become successful purely online are now starting to open up retail outlets as they recognise that internet shopping, whilst highly popular, can never replace the physical shopping experience.
 We all need some retail therapy every now and then – being able to walk into a store and handle the items before deciding to make a purchase is hard to rival even with the most sleek, well-functioning website offering.
 They are also recognising that it is far easier to upsell with attractive displays of items the customer may additionally purchase than it is to upsell online where experienced internet shoppers have tended to become weary of the endless banner ads and popup ads to the point where they are pretty much ignored by many people.

 Some companies even combine the online and real shopping experience by installing tablets and large touch screens in their stores so that customers can check stock availability of items not on display or read the latest updates and advice on the business blog.
 A perfect solution to integrating technology in retail stores.